A man happily exercising while walking on the Tread. Learn more about how exercise relieves stress in this article.

 Share:

 Many of us are no strangers to stress.
 Year-end work review coming up?
 Hey girl, hey!
 Baby won’t sleep?
 Fancy seeing you here!
 Broken boiler?
 Hello, old friend!
-According to the American Institute of Stress, 55 percent of Americans experience stress during the day.
-(That’s approximately 20 percent higher than the global average.)
+According to a 2023 survey conducted by the American Psychological Association, nearly one in four adults rated their stress between an eight and 10 (on a scale of one to 10), with 10 symbolizing a great deal of stress.

 At that rate, you might be feeling stressed this very minute.
 And for the most part, stress is (unsurprisingly) not good for us.
 Researchers have linked chronic stress to a range of physical health problems, including cardiovascular issues, digestive concerns, and a weakened immune system.

-• Better sleep: Working out promotes better sleep quality, and when your body gets enough rest, you’re more likely to feel less stressed.
+Working out promotes better sleep quality, and when your body gets enough rest, you’re less likely to feel stressed.
 Research published in 2021 in Preventing Chronic Disease, for instance, concluded that inadequate sleep is associated with a higher risk of frequent mental distress.

-• Relaxed muscles: Stress often manifests as muscle tension.
-Exercise, particularly activities like stretching and yoga, can help alleviate muscle tightness and promote relaxation.
+Stress often manifests as muscle tension.
+Exercise—particularly activities like stretching and yoga—can help alleviate muscle tightness and promote relaxation.

-Beyond the immediate benefits of working out (like a happier mood or more energy), Van Ness says exercise also gives your mind a place to untangle itself from the chaos of everyday life.
-“Psychologically, it offers a dedicated space for processing thoughts, clearing mental clutter, and regaining focus,” she says.
+Beyond the immediate benefits of working out (like a happier mood or more energy), exercise also gives your mind a place to untangle itself from the chaos of everyday life, Van Ness says.
+“Psychologically, it offers a dedicated space for processing thoughts, clearing mental clutter, and regaining focus,” she explains.
 “Emotionally, it becomes a constructive outlet, allowing the rhythmic cadence of each step, pedal, or stretch to channel stress into a positive and transformative force.”

 How Much Exercise Do You Need to Relieve Stress?